johnrm174/model-railway-signalling/README.md

 # model-railway-signalling
 A model railway signalling library written in Python.
-Primarily intended for the Raspberry Pi, but will alsorun on other platforms
+Primarily intended for the Raspberry Pi, but will also run on other platforms
 (albeit without some of the Raspberry-Pi specific interfacing functions).

 For details of the "Public" API - scroll down the page.